-The My Profile page (Figure 6.22) displays information about the currently logged-on participant: user iD, name, administrator privileges, and role, capability and position memberships.
-All fields are read-only (they may be edited via the Participants admin page), except for the two password fields, where the participant may directly change their password if desired.
-Passwords must be at least 4 characters in length, and the 'Password' and 'Confirm Password' entries must match.
+The My Profile page (Figure 6.22) displays information about the currently logged-on participant: user ID, name, email, administrator, privileges, and role, capability and position memberships.
+All fields are read-only (they may be edited by an administrator via the Participants admin page), except for:

+- the two password fields, where the participant may directly change their password if desired.
+Passwords must be at least 4 characters in length, and the 'Password' and 'Confirm Password' entries must match. - the two 'Email Notifications' check boxes, where if an email address has been provided, the participant may choose to receive an email from the system to notify them when they have a new work item appear on their offered and/or allocated work queues by selecting the relevant checkbox.